Reversing Emulators

 The C/C++ library is called libRetroReversing due to it being based on libRetro and adding reverse engineering functionality to the libRetro cores.

-Thus libRetroReversing enabled cores can run on any libRetro frontend such as RetroArch.
+Thus libRetroReversing enabled cores can run on any libRetro frontend such as RetroArch but the reversing/debugging functionality.

 Creating your own Reversing Emulator